build-on-aws/content/posts/how-good-are-ai-companions-it-depends/index.md

 ## Introducing AI Companions

-AI coding companions like [Amazon CodeWhisperer](https://aws.amazon.com/codewhisperer/?trk=83c710fd-0a7a-416b-9bb8-baa535b64ee0&sc_channel=el) are a new category of developer tools that utilize advancements in Generative AI (GenAI) to provide intelligent code completion and generation.
+AI coding companions like CodeWhisperer are a new category of developer tools that utilize advancements in Generative AI (GenAI) to provide intelligent code completion and generation.

 Unless you have lived under a rock for the past year, you must have heard about GenAI, and language models that can produce novel text, code, images and other content based on patterns learned from (very!) large datasets.
 Models like [Claude v2](https://www.anthropic.com/product), [LLaMA 2](https://ai.meta.com/llama/), [Stable Diffusion](https://stability.ai/stablediffusion), [GPT-4](https://openai.com/gpt-4) and [PaLM](https://developers.generativeai.google/) have demonstrated impressive fluency in natural language and programming languages.

->Note: If you are interested in learning more about LLMs and GenAI, check out the [GenAI space on community.aws](https://community.aws/generative-ai)
+>Note: If you are interested in learning more about LLMs and GenAI, check out the [GenAI space on community.aws](/generative-ai)

 I am using CodeWhisperer as my AI coding companion, and it helps to boost my productivity as I code.
 It generates real-time code suggestions as I type, keeping me in the flow instead of searching the web or asking colleagues for help.
 CodeWhisperer meets you inside your favorite IDE like VSCode or IntelliJ's, by installing the AWS Toolkit.
 It's optimized for AWS APIs, so you can build cloud apps faster.
 I also like the fact that CodeWhisperer scans your code for security vulnerabilities, giving you pointers in your code on where to fix issues before they create problems.
 Finally, I find very useful that CodeWhisperer can flag or filter code suggestions that resemble open-source training data.
 It means that CodeWhisperer will give you the associated open-source project’s repository URL and license so that you can more easily review them and add attribution.

-You can use CodeWhisperer for free, by [signing up with just an email address](https://aws.amazon.com/codewhisperer/resources/#Getting_started).
+You can use CodeWhisperer for free, by [signing up with just an email address](https://aws.amazon.com/codewhisperer/resources/#Getting_started?trk=83c710fd-0a7a-416b-9bb8-baa535b64ee0&sc_channel=el).

 >Have a look at some useful introductory videos from my colleagues on this [playlist](https://www.youtube.com/watch?v=sFh3_cMUrMk&list=PLDqi6CuDzubxzL-yIqgQb9UbbceYdKhpK)

 https://www.youtube.com/watch?v=sFh3_cMUrMk

 When I started to use those tools, I found them almost magical.
 But soon, I was not really getting what I wanted, and grew frustrated.
 It is important to keep a few things in mind when working your new companion.